Zeroji/semicolon/doc/cogs.md

 ##### `@cog.alias(alias, ...)`
 This creates aliases for your command.
 Let's say you find `encrypt` is a quite long name, just add `@cog.alias('en')` and you'll be able to call your command with `encrypt` *and* `en`.

-##### `@cog.init`
-This doesn't apply to a command, but to a regular function - it marks it, so it will be called when the cog is loaded.
-You can only have one init function.

-##### `@cog.exit`
-This doesn't apply to a command, but to a regular function - it marks it, so it will be called when the cog is unloaded.
-You can only have one exit function.

 ### Getting the best out of `@cog.command`